Request A Free Consultation

 Retaliation

-• Example: An employee who reports discrimination or participates in an investigation faces adverse actions, such as demotion, reduced hours, or termination.
+• Example: An employee who reports discrimination or participates in an investigation faces adverse actions, such as demotion, reduced hours, or wrongful termination.
 For instance, an employee who files a complaint about gender discrimination might be given undesirable assignments or unfairly criticized.
+Contact our Los Angeles retaliation lawyers to discuss your legal options today.

 Workplace Policies and Practices